 Oh, and you can RIDE ON A DRAGON.

-The time is waaaaay past to bring this franchise back with a bad A update.
+The time is waaaaay past to bring this franchise back.

 Fine, I played a lot of Sega games.
-But c'mon, a game where you fight monsters and transform into a werewolf, a weredragon, a werebear, a weretiger or the ultimately powerful GOLDEN WEREWOLF.
+But c’mon, it’s a game where you fight monsters and transform into a werewolf, a weredragon, a werebear, a weretiger, or the ultimately powerful GOLDEN WEREWOLF.